actions/importer-issue-ops/Readme.md

 ## Privacy statement

 Valet will collect anonymous telemetry when running to help us improve the tool.
-This can be disable by adding the `--no-telemetry` flag to any command provided to the Valet CLI.
+This can be disabled by adding the `--no-telemetry` flag to any command provided to the Valet CLI.

 Additionally, by using this repository you agree to GitHub's [Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement#data-retention-and-deletion-of-data) and the [additional terms for Actions](https://docs.github.com/en/site-policy/github-terms/github-terms-for-additional-products-and-features#actions).